 Hop in the car for a day trip down to see the remains of ancient Stari Bar.
 With no traffic, it’s about an hour drive to reach the settlement that sits in ruins, just a couple miles inland from Bar.
 Explore the remains of the fortified town that is quite literally a set of crumbling ruins.

 Once a 15th-century fishing village, this fortified islet is perhaps the most iconic sight in all of Montenegro.
 Sveti Stefan was converted into a luxury hotel more than a decade ago, and only resort guests and paid tour groups have access to the island.
-Alternatively, visitors can soak in the spectacular views from the surrounding beaches.
-Sveti Stefan Beach is a public beach that sits to the left of the tombolo, and is a public beach.
-The Aman Sveti Stefan beach sits to the left for hotel guests, or non-guests can pay a steep beach club fee for access.
+Visitors can still soak in the spectacular views from the surrounding beaches.
+Sveti Stefan Beach is a public beach that sits to the left of the tombolo, while the Aman Sveti Stefan beach sits to the right for hotel guests, as well as non-guests willing to pay a beach club fee.